apache/apisix-ingress-controller/docs/design.md

 According to the `namespace` `name` `port` defined in the `ApisixUpstream` resource object, `apisix-ingress-controller` will register the `endpoints` node information in the `running` state to the nodes in Apache APISIX Upstream.
 And according to Kubernetes Endpoint status is synchronized in real time.

-Based on service discovery, Apache APISIX Ingress can directly access back-end Pod nodes.
+Based on service discovery, Apache APISIX Ingress can directly access backend Pod nodes.
 Bypassing Kubernetes Service, it is possible to implement customized load balancing strategies.

 ### Annotation implementation